rejuvyesh/doa-est-info-theory/report.md

 estimation of time delay,” IEEE Trans.
 Acoust., Speech, Signal Process., vol. ASSP-24, no. 4, pp. 320–327, Aug.
 1976.

-[^ward]: M. Brandstein and D. B. Ward, Microphone Arrays Signal Processing Techniques and Applications.New York: Springer-Verlag, 2001.
+[^@ward]: M. Brandstein and D. B. Ward, Microphone Arrays Signal Processing Techniques and Applications.New York: Springer-Verlag, 2001.

 [^@cover]: T. M. Cover and J. A. Thomas, Elements of Information Theory.New